Heathrow Airport: Flight movements

+A Garuda Indonesia Boeing 777-300ER taxiing past Heathrow's control tower.

 Aircraft destined for Heathrow are usually routed to one of four holding points.
 Air traffic controllers at Heathrow Approach Control (based in Swanwick, Hampshire) then guide the aircraft to their final approach, merging aircraft from the four holds into a single stream of traffic, sometimes as close as 2.5 NM apart.
 Considerable use is made of continuous descent approach techniques to minimise the environmental effects of incoming aircraft, particularly at night.
 Once an aircraft is established on its final approach, control is handed over to Heathrow Tower.